Tulsi Kumar

-Tulsi Kumar Dua popularly known as Tulsi Kumar is an Indian playback singer, radio jockey, musician, and actress in the Bollywood industry.
-She was born to businessman Gulshan Kumar who was the owner of T Series and Great Singer and his wife Sudesh Kumari.
-She is the sister of film producer Bhushan Kumar & actress Khushali Kumar.
+Tulsi Kumar Dua popularly known as Tulsi Kumar, is an Indian playback singer, radio jockey, musician, and actress in the Bollywood industry.
+She was born to businessman Gulshan Kumar, the former owner of T Series who also worked as a singer, and his wife Sudesh Kumari.
+She is also the sister of film producer Bhushan Kumar and actress Khushali Kumar.
 She also owns Kids Hut, a YouTube channel owned by record label T-Series, featuring children's content including nursery rhymes and stories.